IV

 象帝之先。

-It appears before the Lord.
+It resembles what precedes the Lord.